SirPigari/lucia/env/Docs/language-syntax.md

 ### 1\.
 Install Lucia

 First, you need to install the Lucia language.
 Follow the [installation guide](installation-guide.md) to set it up on your system.

+You can also customize your Lucia preferences by modifying the [config.json](../config.json) file.
+For details on how to configure the file, refer to the [Guide to `config.json`](config-guide.md).

 ### 2\.
 Create a "Hello, World!"
 Program